MasatakaNakamura/remark/Styling.md

 This will set the `div.content`'s `id` to `slide-agenda`, so that is becomes `div#slide-agenda.content`.

-To target one or more `div.content` elements, you create a CSS class and then use use the `[[class|Slide-Properties#wiki-class]]` slide property to assign the class to a slide:
+To target one or more `div.content` elements, you can create a CSS class and then use the `[[class|Slide-Properties#wiki-class]]` slide property to assign the class to a slide:

 ```markdown
 class: middle, center